bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/01-Props/README.md

 ## 💡 Hints

-* How can we use the [React Docs on components and props](https://facebook.github.io/react/docs/components-and-props.html) to understand props better?
+* How can we use the [React docs on components and props](https://facebook.github.io/react/docs/components-and-props.html) to understand props better?

 * What is the term **props** short for?